Chinese fried rice: Variants

 Spicy fried rice is also found in Indian cuisine.

 The main ingredients of basic Chinese fried rice are cooked rice, stir-fried with chopped vegetables and meat, seasoned with soy sauce and garlic.
 Started as a humble and simple way to cook leftovers, initially there is no single exact recipe for fried rice in Chinese cuisine tradition, since any different leftovers and additional ingredients could lead to another different recipe.
 Each household might have its own way to cook fried rice.
 Varieties differ in the contents, seasonings, and spices.
 This versatility and its economic value to save food has led to the popularity of stir-fried rice in China.

 Today, many recipes for Chinese fried rice exist.
 This includes regional varieties such as Yangzhou fried rice (扬州炒饭; Yángzhōu chǎofàn) from Yangzhou, Hokkien fried rice (福建炒飯; Fuk^{1}gin^{3} caau^{2}faan^{6}) from Fujian, and spicy Sichuan fried rice from Sichuan.
 Sichuan fried rice is notable for its tangy, hot and spicy flavour owed to doubanjiang chili sauce mixed with garlic, green and red onion.

 Outside China

-Chinese fried rice dishes also spread to other parts of the world.
-The stir-fried technique that requires the use of Chinese wok, also the use of soy sauce as a seasoning in fried rice, clearly demonstrate Chinese cuisine influence.
-These cooking elements has spread to neighboring East Asian countries, the Southeast Asian region, and subsequently, the rest of the world.
+Chinese fried rice dishes have spread to other parts of the world.
+The stir-frying technique that requires the use of a Chinese wok, and the use of soy sauce as a seasoning in fried rice, spread to neighboring East Asian countries, the Southeast Asian region, and subsequently the rest of the world.
 For example, Japanese chāhan (チャーハン; 炒飯) originated from the fried rice made by Chinese immigrants in the 19th century.
-Despite having distinctly stronger flavour, Indonesian nasi goreng is also believed initially was influenced by Chinese fried rice.
+Despite having distinctly stronger flavour, Indonesian nasi goreng is also believed to have been initially influenced by Chinese fried rice.

-Latin American countries also have their versions of Chinese fried rice since long ago, such as arroz chaufa (Peruvian-Chinese fried rice) and arroz frito (Cuban-Chinese fried rice and Puerto Rican-Chinese fried rice).
+Latin American countries also have versions of Chinese fried rice, such as arroz chaufa (Chinese Peruvian fried rice) and arroz frito (Cuban-Chinese fried rice and Puerto Rican-Chinese fried rice).
 Indian pulao is also influenced by Chinese fried rice.